 Based on the above specifications one would know that they want the Mark 4 version of the Carl Gustaf.
 Why the ministry is not making the deal directly with Saab or the Sweden Defence Procurement Agency to buy them is beyond me.
 Despite our own myopic procurement rules, government to government deal is allowed.
 As it is local importers – who will hike the price of each launchers (around $US20,000 (RM82,000) per unit – will make a small profit from the deal.
 It will be the Army which have to pony up around RM30,000 (for one unit) for the more exotic rounds for the launchers.

 Apart from paying the local importers, the ministry have also to pay the multi-modal transport operator (MTO) to ship back the launchers here, admittedly the only ones who deserved to make some money from the deal.

 Anyhow, the M4 version of the Goose would be beneficial to the soldiers who are assigned with the weapon as it is much lighter.
 The current M2 version weights a hefty 14kg, while the M4 is around 7kg or 9kg with the sights.
-This is of course a long over due.
-Other Saab weapon we bought, though not officially.
+This is of course a long over due procurement.
+The other Saab weapon we bought, though not officially, of course.

 — Malaysian DefenceIf you like this post, buy me an espresso.
 Paypal Payment